How To Treat PCOS Acne & Foods To Avoid If You Have It

 Lifestyle management is a critical aspect of PCOS acne management.
 Since PCOS may also affect metabolic factors, which may contribute to acne, you must maintain a healthy lifestyle.
 Talk to your doctor about lifestyle changes you may need, exercise regularly, consume a balanced diet, and maintain a healthy weight.

-While the medications work internally to maintain hormonal imbalance, you can accelerate the healing process through your diet.
+The treatment options for PCOS acne are quite similar to how they treat hormonal acne.
+But while the medications work internally to maintain hormonal imbalance, you can accelerate the healing process through your diet.
 Read on to find out what food you should avoid if you have PCOS acne.

 Foods To Avoid If You Have PCOS Acne